Swiftzwif/RRR/kill-the-boy-raffle-enhanced.plan.md

-# Kill The Boy Grand Opening Raffle - Implementation Guide
+# Kill The Boy Grand Opening Raffle - Claude Autonomous Implementation Guide

+> **Claude Context**: This is your complete guide for implementing the Kill The Boy Raffle feature.
+Every section references specific skills from `.claude/skills/` that you should apply.
+Work autonomously with 99% certainty, deliver Apple-grade quality by default, and ensure every element serves the transformation mission.

 ## Mission Context